 “The Significance of Place in Girlhood Studies” (co-authored with Claudia Mitchell).
-Girlhood and the Politics of Place: Paradigms of Contemporary Research.
-Berghahn Press (forthcoming 2014).
+In Girlhood and the Politics of Place, ed.
+Claudia Mitchell and Carrie Rentschler.
+Berghahn Press (2016), 1-18.

-“Technologies of Bystanding: Learning to See Like a Bystander” accepted for publication in Shaping Inquiry in Culture, Communication and Media Studies, ed.
-Barbie Zelizer.
-Routledge (forthcoming 2014).
+“Technologies of Bystanding: Learning to See Like a Bystander.”
+In Shaping Inquiry in Culture, Communication and Media Studies, ed.
+Sharrona Pearl.
+Routledge (2015), 15-40.

 “From Danger to Trauma: Affective Labor and the Journalistic Discourse of Witness.”
 In Media Witnessing: Testimony in the Age of Mass Communication, ed.
 Paul Frosh and Amit Pinchevski.
 Palgrave Macmillan (2009), 152-175.